The Most Accurate Transcribing Tool for Any Language — Chapters, Q&A, and Export-Ready Subtitles

 GPT-4o Transcribe Diarize and Voxtral Mini both provide automatic speaker labels.
 Know who said what without manual tagging.

-Every transcription gets AI-extracted topics, keywords, key quotes, and a structured summary.
+Every transcription gets AI-extracted sections, keywords, key quotes, and a structured summary.
 Turn hours of content into scannable insight.

 How pricing works